zinzy/zinzy.website-v3/content/garden/biblical-summer-reads-2025.md

 description: ""
 share: true
 slug: ajp
+callout: I wrote this page for a friend
 ---

 Hey firecracker!
 Below are three themes to accompany you during your time in France, or, in the words of our [lord and saviour Shakira, whenever wherever](https://www.youtube.com/watch?v=weRHyjj34ZE).